-Our open days are the perfect opportunity to find out what it’s like to live and study at the Royal Agricultural University in Cirencester.
-Join us to discover the range of courses on offer, meet our students and lecturers, tour our beautiful Cotswold campus, and ask any questions you have.
+Our open days are the perfect opportunity for you to find out what it’s like to live and study at the Royal Agricultural University in Cirencester.
+Join us to discover the range of courses on offer, meet our students and lecturers, tour our beautiful Cotswold campus and ask any questions.

 What to expect at an open day